nim-lang/Nim/doc/nims.rst

 NimScript can also be used directly as a portable replacement for Bash and Batch files.
 Use ``nim e myscript.nims`` to run ``myscript.nims``.
-For example, installation of Nimble is done with this simple script:
+For example, installation of Nimble could be accomplished with this simple script:

 .. code-block:: nim